pierrebai/dak/any_op/Readme.md

    }
    ```

-These examples only scratch at the surface of what is possible with
+These examples only scratch the surface of what is possible with variadic
-variadic templates, but they will be sufficient for our purpose in
+templates, but they should be enough to understand how we use them in
-this article.
+the rest of this article.

 # Dynamic Dispatch Design

-Before delving into the design of our dynamic dispatch, we need to
+Before delving into the implementation of our dynamic dispatch, we need
 to outline our requirements more concretely.
 I said it should mimick
 the compile-time function overload of C++.
 What does that mean?
 Here is what we require the design to be capable of: